davidrkearney/Kearney_Data_Science/README.md

 The repository is structured as folders whose name is the same as the blog post file.
 That is, the blog post `http://davidkearney.xyz/Kearney_Data_Science/2020/10/26/blog-post.html` will have a corresponding `_notebooks/2020-10-26-blog-post.ipynb` file in the repo with the needed content.

+## Roadmap

+You can see the `tasks.todo.md` to see full plans for the future of the blog!

+Here is the current summary
+ - [X] Example 1 [X lines]
+ - [ ] Example 2

+## License

+Distributed under the GNU GPLv2 License.
+See `LICENSE` for more information.

+## Contact

+You can contact me on Discord at `example`.